 Artistic Merit (60 points)

 This is the most important criteria the Jury applies in evaluating each submission.
-It is directly tied to the composer’s proven ability to write original choral music of high artistic merit.
+It is directly tied to the composer’s proven ability to write original music for choir and orchestra of high artistic merit.

 The Jury will determine: